×

 • Romans 11:32

 In Acts 26:17, Paul makes it clear that the Jews were his enemies.
 In fact, the story in Acts 26 includes the Jews seeking to ambush Paul and murder him.
-And Paul’s own testimony is that he was an enemy of those who followed “the Way” – the way of Jesus.
-He met Jesus on the road to Damascus and Jesus asked, “Why are you persecuting me?” – because Paul was persecuting His followers.
+And Paul’s own testimony is that he himself was an enemy of those who followed “the Way” — the way of Jesus.
+He met Jesus on the road to Damascus and Jesus asked, “Why are you persecuting me?” — because Paul was persecuting His followers (Acts 9:4).
 Paul, a Hebrew of Hebrews, was an enemy of the gospel.
-He became a preacher of the gospel, from the standpoint of the gospel they (unbelieving Jews) are enemies for your (Gentiles) sake.
+But after he met Jesus he became a preacher of the gospel.

 Biblical Text